What is Heroin Addiction?

 Sean Connolly points out that: ‘Scientists now believe that the psychological dependence is a more powerful factor in keeping heroin users hooked on the drug’.

-The heroin addict is never the only person to suffer from the heroin addiction.
+The heroin addict is never the only person to suffer from the addiction.
 The whole family suffers.

 An ex-user’s story